Contact Person : Sharon Wang

 Steel wire rope as a structural part has its use restrictions.
 Knowing the working conditions of the wire rope can be appropriate when selecting the rope.
 The wire rope cannot work under the following conditions:

 1) The working environment temperature is too high or too low.
-Too high temperature will cause the steel wire rope fiber core and plastic coated material to soften, the damage of the fiber rope core will cause damage to the structure of the steel wire rope, and the softening of the plastic coated material will greatly reduce its wear resistance and destroy its original function At the same time, the high temperature will cause the lubricating oil inside the wire rope to lose prematurely and accelerate the internal wear of the wire rope.
-Too low temperature will cause the steel wire rope structure to become brittle, reduce the performance of metal materials, and may cause the steel wire rope to suddenly break, causing safety accidents.
+Excessively high temperature will cause the steel wire rope fiber core and plastic coated material to soften, the destruction of the fiber rope core will cause damage to the steel wire rope structure, and the softening of the plastic coated material will greatly reduce its wear resistance and destroy its original function.
+At the same time, the high temperature causes the premature loss of lubricating oil inside the wire rope and accelerates the wear of the wire rope.
+Too low temperature will cause the steel wire rope structure to become brittle, reduce the performance of metal materials, and may cause the steel wire rope to suddenly break and cause safety accidents.
 Steel core wire rope has higher high temperature resistance than other wire ropes.

 2) Fatigue resistance